RibbonDiff — User Guide

 Word wrap

 Important: Wrap is per window, not global.
-Preferences only set the default for newly opened editor windows.
+Settings only set the default for newly opened editor windows.

 Line numbers